 salt to taste

-can garnish with feta cheese crumbles, cilantro, parsley, sesame seeds, avocado, scallions
+can garnish with feta cheese crumbles, cilantro, parsley, dill, sesame seeds, avocado, scallions

-- In a medium sized skillet on medium-high heat add olive oil.
+- In a medium sized skillet (use cast-iron if possible) on medium-high heat add olive oil.
 Next add garlic, cumin seeds and coriander seeds to toast for about 30 seconds.

-- Next add onion and allow to cook until onions slightly brown.
-Add red pepper, tomatoes, Harissa, paprika, and chili-lime seasoning.
+- Next add garlic and onion and allow to cook until onions slightly brown.
+Add red pepper and tomatoes. mix well.
+Add Harissa, tomato paste paprika, and chili-lime seasoning.
 Mix together well.
 Add salt and pepper to taste.
-Put on medium-low heat and allow tomato mixture to simmer for 15 minutes.
+Put on medium-low heat and allow tomato mixture to simmer until liquid has reduced.

 - Create little circular molds in the thickened tomato mixture and crack the eggs into the molds.
-Still on low heat and cover the skillet while carefully watching the eggs until the egg whites are cooked through and still leaving the yolks runny.
+Cover the skillet while carefully watching the eggs until the egg whites are cooked through, leaving the yolks runny if desired.
 Remove from the heat.

 - Squeeze fresh lemon juice over top.
-Garnish with desired topping including feta cheese crumbles, cilantro, parsley, sesame seeds, avocado, and scallions.
-Serve with toasted pita bread and enjoy!
+Garnish with desired topping including feta cheese crumbles, cilantro, parsley, sesame seeds, avocado, scallions etc. Serve with toasted pita bread and enjoy!

 For More Follow